unitaryfund/mitiq/docs/source/examples/ibmq-backends.rst

 *************

 It isn't necessary to use Qiskit frontends (circuits) to run on IBM backends.
-We can use conversions in ``mitiq`` to use any supported frontend with any supported backend.
+We can use conversions in Mitiq to use any supported frontend with any supported backend.
 Below, we show how to run a Cirq circuit on an IBMQ backend.

 First, we define the Cirq circuit.